seinecle/blog/_posts/2025-12-23-ai-productivity-race.md

 ---

 # Productivity and AI: it's the tool, not the model
+Every week, a new "SOTA" (State of the Art) model is announced, promising higher reasoning capabilities and (often) lower costs.
+We are told that we are entering an era of infinite, frictionless productivity.
+But the reality is messier.
+While the models are getting smarter, the gap between "intelligence on tap" and "code in production" is managed by our tools and right now, that interface is becoming a major source of friction.

 ## The race for better models
 This is the popular meme reflecting the merry-go-round of weekly improvements of AI models: